Small Scraping Plane

 - Blade is 1-3/8" wide x 1/8" thick.

 Optional Fly Rod Makers Groove

-Both Iron and Bronze Small Scraper Planes are available with the optional Rod Maker's Groove for an additional charge.
+The Bronze Small Scraper Plane is available with the optional Rod Maker's Groove for an additional charge.
 This groove is ground 1" (2.54cm) wide and .003" (.076mm) deep into the sole of the plane, making it the perfect companion tool to a rod maker's form.
 Also available for the Adjustable Mouth Block Planes.

 Small Scraping Planes

 The Lie-Nielsen Small Scraping Plane is based on the Stanley

 #212, which was discontinued in 1934.
 The original has become

 increasingly hard to find and expensive, but it is the perfect tool to use